A note from Hidden Valley parents

 Think of one person.

 Don’t strain for the perfect fit.
 Just one name.
-A college student, a recently-retired teacher, a neighbor between jobs, a friend’s cousin, anyone who’s ever said they’d love work with kids.
+A recently-retired teacher, a neighbor, a friend’s cousin, anyone who’s ever said they’d love to work with kids.

 02